sxs-collaboration/spectre/docs/DevGuide/Parallelization.md

 To modify a mutable item, pass `Parallel::mutate` two template
-parameters: the tag to mutate, and a struct with an `apply` function that does the mutating. `Parallel::mutate` takes two arguments: a proxy to the GlobalCache, and a tuple that is passed into the mutator function.
+parameters: the tag to mutate, and a struct with an `apply` function that does the mutating. `Parallel::mutate` takes two arguments: a reference to the local GlobalCache, and a tuple that is passed into the mutator function.
 For the following example,

 \snippet Test_AlgorithmGlobalCache.cpp mutate_global_cache_item